-Each student has to submit a report (10-12 A4 pages) on their hypothesis topics which must be word processed, containing an abstract, illustrations (tables, figures, graphs) where appropriate and a literature review.
+Each student has to submit a literature report (10-12 A4 pages) which must be word processed, containing an abstract, illustrations (tables, figures, graphs) where appropriate and a literature review.
 The reports will be assessed for:

 1. abstract 10%

 2. content 30%

 3. use of literature 20%

 4. organization of report 20%

 5. presentation of report 20%